Public Lecture Series - Academics

 The Montana Tech Public Lecture Series brings speakers from a wide variety of disciplines to our campus.
-All lectures begin at 4 p.m. (unless listed otherwise) and are free and open to the public.
+All lectures begin at 4 p.m. (mountain time) Wednesdays (unless otherwise noted) and are free and open to the public.